 - Speed of Predictions: It is prioritized high in real-time tracking applications

 - Model Learning Rate: It depends on the model’s complexity and computations involved in calculating model parameters.

 Prescriptive Analytics uses knowledge discovered as a part of both descriptive and predictive analysis to recommend a context-aware course of actions.
 Advanced statistical techniques and computational-intensive optimization methods are implemented to understand the distribution of estimated predictions.

-On precise terms, impact and benefit of each outcome, that are estimated during predictive analytics, is evaluated to make heuristic and time-sensitive decisions for a given set of conditions.
+In precise terms, the impact and benefit of each outcome that is estimated during predictive analytics are evaluated to make heuristic and time-sensitive decisions for a given set of conditions.